AlAssafRaha/Customer-Churn-Prediction/docs/Logistic_Regression _Model_Card.md

 ## Model Description
 This Logistic Regression model is developed to predict customer churn in a telecommunications setting.
 It aims to identify customers at risk of leaving, enabling targeted interventions to improve customer retention.

-Intended Use
+## Intended Use
-Primary Use: To predict which customers are likely to churn from a telecom provider's services.
+- **Primary Use**: To predict which customers are likely to churn from a telecom provider's services.
-Users: Intended for use by customer relationship managers and data science teams within telecommunications companies.
+- **Users**: Intended for use by customer relationship managers and data science teams within telecommunications companies.

-Training Data
+## Training Data
-Source: The model was trained using the Telco Customer Churn dataset available on Kaggle.
+- **Source**: The model was trained using the Telco Customer Churn dataset available on Kaggle.
-Type: Includes customer demographics, account information, service usage, and churn labels.
+- **Type**: Includes customer demographics, account information, service usage, and churn labels.
-Preprocessing: Data preprocessing included encoding categorical variables, normalizing numerical inputs, and handling missing values.
+- **Preprocessing**: Data preprocessing included encoding categorical variables, normalizing numerical inputs, and handling missing values.

-Evaluation Data
+## Evaluation Data
-Source: Derived from the same dataset, typically using a random train-test split.
+- **Source**: Derived from the same dataset, typically using a random train-test split.
-Preprocessing: Similar preprocessing as training data to ensure consistency.
+-m **Preprocessing**: Similar preprocessing as training data to ensure consistency.

-Metrics
+## Metrics
 Accuracy: X.XX%
 Precision: X.XX%
 Recall: X.XX%